-This is not just another thread bashing the anime or the manga.
+The purpose of this thread is not to belittle or bash the anime or the manga.
+Rather, it is to organize all the facts and interviews with regards to production, Toriyama's involvement, and discuss key differences in plot between the manga and anime.
 Everyone has discussed the topic of what is considered “canon” in DB Super.
 In the past, it was easy to define as the manga was always canon since it is the original work from the mangaka (the author).
 DB and DBZ manga were canon while the anime included fillers.
 However, this has changed with DB Super anime ahead of the manga.
 Now, the DB community has practically been divided between anime and manga.
+Now, again, the manga is ahead of the anime.

 Let’s start with the first interview, conducted on April 4th, 2016: